 Talk to your veterinarian to determine whether this is the case for your pet.
 Treatment or medication may make big improvements in your dog's behavior.

-Call in a Professional
+Call in a Professional Trainer

 If you have ruled out a medical problem, it is time to call in a professional dog trainer or behaviorist.
 Because aggression is such a serious problem, dog owners should not attempt to fix it on their own.
-A professional can help you create a plan to manage your dog's aggression.
+A professional can help you figure out what causes your dog's aggression and create a plan to manage your dog's aggression.

 Your first step is to figure out what causes your dog's aggression.
 Some dogs growl when someone approaches them while they are eating or chewing a bone.
-Others react aggressively towards children or strangers.
+Others react aggressively toward children or strangers.
 You cannot come up with a plan to change your dog's behavior until you know the reason behind it.

 Create a Plan

-For example, if your dog is mildly aggressive towards strangers, start off by standing far away from someone your dog does not know.
+For example, if your dog is mildly aggressive toward strangers, start off by standing far away from someone your dog does not know.
 The distance should be far enough away so that your dog has not started to growl or snap.
-Then, give him lots of treats and praise.
+Then, give it lots of treats and praise.
 Gradually decrease the distance between your dog and strangers, continuing to use the positive reinforcement.

 Be Consistent, Patient, and Positive

 Punishing your dog for aggressive behavior usually backfires and can escalate the aggression.
 If you respond to a growling dog by hitting or yelling, it may feel the need to defend itself by biting.
 Punishment may also lead to your dog biting without warning.
 For example, if your dog growls at children, it is letting you know that it is uncomfortable around them.
 If you punish your pet for growling, it may not give this warning the next time it gets uncomfortable.
 It will simply bite.